-With the UK on lockdown, there’s a fair amount of confusion.
-Many businesses are either shut down or working from home.
+With the UK on partial lockdown, there’s a fair amount of confusion.
+Many businesses are working from home.
 And people who drive may be confused about what happens with their car.

 Here we’ve answered some common questions around driving during the coronavirus crisis.

 What happens if my MOT runs out?